 Should backpackers have travel insurance?

 For a lot of backpackers setting off on their first trip, the perceived cost of a travel insurance policy can often make them doubt whether it’s a worthwhile purchase.
-After all, a month-long travel insurance policy could mean several extra nights in South East Asia or a splurge dinner at a nice restaurant!
+After all, a month-long travel insurance policy could mean several extra nights in Eastern Europe or a splurge dinner at a nice restaurant!

 1. Health Care Costs

 Even the most basic travel insurance policies will cover you for at least some basic health care.
 However, as a backpacker, it’s important to understand what type of activities this includes.
-For example, if you’re on a four-day trek through the jungle, are you covered if you need sudden medical attention?
-What about if you’re scuba diving?
+For example, if you’re on a four-day trek through Georgia are you covered if you need sudden medical attention?
+What about if you’re scuba diving in Malta?

-However, having a travel insurance policy that covers health care is crucial for most trips as many countries have extremely high health care costs (e.g. USA) and if travelling in the developing world I would want to be able to seek Western medical care regardless of the cost.
+However, having a travel insurance policy that covers health care is crucial for most trips as many countries have high health care costs and if travelling in the developing world I would want to be able to seek Western medical care regardless of the cost.